bgahagan/git-remote-s3/README.md

 ** See [here](https://docs.rs/rusoto_credential/0.40.0/rusoto_credential/struct.ChainProvider.html).
 * Setup gpg
 ** gpg encryption will be attempted using `git config user.email` as a recipient.
 You'll want to ensure you have public and private keys setup for this user.
+** Alternatively, you can set a list of space-delimnated recipients using the `remote.<name>.gpgRecipients`config.

 Example Usage